| Far East | ATLAS of Plucked Instruments |

 and back a snake skin (python), glued all around the edge of the rounded

 wooden front and back.
 The sanxian is played with a plectrum.
 With a strong, rich tone and a notably wide range, it is widely used in accompaniment as well as orchestral and solo performances.
-The big one (which has a less sharp sound) is used to accompany songs.
+The big sanxian (which has a less sharp sound) is used to accompany songs.

-The example instrument has a special capodastre on the neck, through which all 3 strings go; by sliding this up and down the neck the easiest range for the singer can be found, without re-tuning. |
+The example instrument has a special wooden capodastre on the neck, through which all 3 strings go; by sliding this up and down the neck the easiest range for the singer can be found, without re-tuning. |

 |